_ _ _ _ _ ___ _ _ ___

 , Optional<A>

 Higher-Kinded-J simulates HKTs in Java using a technique inspired by defunctionalisation.
-It allows you to define and use common functional abstractions like Functor
+This unlocks the ability to use common functional abstractions like Functor

 , Applicative